matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 #### What does the batch send endpoint do behind the scenes?

-This section explains the homeserver magic that happens when someone uses the `batch_send` endpoint.
+This section explains the homeserver magic that happens when someone uses the `/batch_send` endpoint.
 If you're just trying to understand how the "insertion", "batch", "marker" events work, you might want to just skip down to the room DAG breakdown which incrementally explains how everything fits together.